Files

 4. Inspect New Polygon

-Enable Feature Caching, by going clicking on the arrow next to the Run button and selecting Enable Feature Caching.
+Enable Data Caching (formerly Feature Caching) by clicking on the arrow next to the Run button and selecting Enable Feature Caching.
 Click Run to run the workspace to the RasterToPolygonCoercer.

-After the workspace has finished running, click on the green magnifying glass on the RasterToPolygonCoercer to open the data in Visual Preview.
+After the workspace finishes running, click the green magnifying glass on the RasterToPolygonCoercer to open the data in Data Preview (formerly Visual Preview).

-In Visual Preview, we can see that the RasterToPolygonCoercer created the _label attribute which represents the band values covered by that polygon (in this case R, G, B, A).
-In the original dataset, there are three classified cell values: urban, park, and background.
-Although the dataset appears to be clipped to the land boundary, the background cells still have values (0, 0, 0, 0) but have been made transparent.
-Since the background cells still have values, they made into polygons by the RasterToPolygonCoercer.
+In Visual Preview, we can see that the RasterToPolygonCoercer created the _label attribute, which represents the band values within that polygon (in this case, R, G, B, and A).
+In the original dataset, there are three classes: urban, park, and background.
+Although the dataset appears to be clipped to the land boundary, the background cells still have values (0, 0, 0, 0) but are transparent.
+Since the background cells still had values, the RasterToPolygonCoercer converted them to polygons.

 5. Remove the Background

 Add a Tester to the canvas and connect it to the RasterToPolygonCoercer.
 In the parameters, set the Left Value to _label and the Operator to =.
-Since we ran the workspace up to this point using feature caching, we can select the cached value for _Label instead of typing in the value manually.
+Since we have been running the workspace up to this point with feature caching, we can select the cached value for _Label instead of typing it manually.

 6. Smooth the Polygon Edges

-If we were to run the workspace and inspect the output right now, we would notice the polygon is very jagged as it follows the outline of the raster cells, similar to the screenshot provided below.
+If we were to run the workspace and inspect the output right now, we would notice that the polygon is very jagged as it follows the outline of the raster cells, as shown in the screenshot below.

-To avoid this, we need to smooth the lines by reducing the density of coordinates by removing vertices.
+To avoid this, we need to smooth the lines by reducing the coordinate density by removing vertices.

-Add a Generalizer to the canvas and connect it to the Failed output port on the Tester.
-These are all the polygons that are not background.
+Add a Generalizer to the canvas and connect it to the Tester's Failed output port.
+These are all the non-background polygons.

 In the Generalizer parameters, we will use the default Douglas (Generalize) Algorithm, but set the Generalization Tolerance to 10.